 Generally speaking, mid-April is about the time for you to begin your regimen for spring.
 Refer to the Farmer’s Almanac to figure out when the last frost date occurs for your area this year.

 Don’t make the mistake of mowing your bluegrass or fescue lawn too short—be sure to adhere to the recommended heights of 2.5–3.5 inches for both types of grasses.
-Never remove more than 1/3 of the leaf blade.
+Never remove more than a third of the leaf blade or you may risk scalping the lawn.
 Many homeowners want to hack the grass down for the first mow of the spring.
 This is not advised.

 Spring can serve as one of the most important times for fertilizer applications as you will be setting your grass up for success for the rest of the year.
 However, you should be cautious of over-fertilizing as this will lead to many issues as the weather warms up in the summer.

 Sod University recommends two different options as spring bluegrass or fescue fertilizers: Lawnifi Foundation, a slow-release granular option that comes in 25 lb. bags and lasts for three months, and our Lawnifi Spring Fertilizer Box, a liquid fertilizer program that includes three bottles of liquid fertilizer that can be applied monthly with a hose-end sprayer.